• Skip to primary navigation

 For a sliceable roast, remove it at 140 degrees, tent it with aluminum foil, and let rest for 20 minutes before slicing to keep it tender.
 For pulled pork, the internal temperature normally reaches an internal temperature of around 200 degrees.
 Because it is cooked for a longer period of time, this is normal, and falls apart.

-What to serve with Roast Pork Shoulder?
+What To Serve with Roast Pork Shoulder?

 Here are some of our favorite suggestions for what to serve with your pork shoulder: